mtxadmin/zabbix/SSL certificates/README.md

 	"When running the task, use the following user account:"<br>
 	Enter some account.
 You don't have to enter account with Admin rights here<br>
-	DO NOT set chechbox "Do not store password"<br>
+	DO NOT set checkbox "Do not store password"<br>
 	I suppose NT AUTHORITY/SYSTEM will work fine

 	- "Run whether user is logged on or not"